 Viral Expansion Loops – both internal within an organization/account and external with distributors, trading partners, colleagues, friends, family, social networks, etc. – are critical to getting a product to “sell itself.”

-Let’s Develop Your SaaS Marketing Plan
+Let’s Optimize your SaaS Marketing Plan